Sobriety is a Month Away in Savannah, GA

 Step Four: Aftercare

 The last step in the 30-day rehab process is preparation for aftercare.
 The 30-day treatment program option has less of an emphasis on aftercare due to time constraints, but this makes aftercare no less important.
-Experts have found that individuals who participate in aftercare services are less likely to relapse than those who don’t.
+Experts have noticed the patients who take part in aftercare have a decreased chance of experiencing relapse than patients who do not.
 Aftercare helps the patient continue living a sober lifestyle.
 There are a few different types of aftercare services offered such as sober residencies, which those who received inpatient treatment may want to consider if they are not ready to subject themselves to a life where substances are available.
 Group therapies are another option.
 Individuals who underwent partial hospitalization also have the option to transition to less intense outpatient services.

 Ending Addiction is in Your Hands